Advertising Creative Process: Ideas First

 This part refers to getting it done for your portfolio.
 We'll guide you through the last 3 classes to make it happen.

-Visual: Using photos, illustrations, typography, Photoshop, Illustrator, InDesign, cameras, stock art, etc. This is your final interpretation and execution of the idea and/or layout to make it look as finished as possible for a portfolio piece.
-Use all your art director skills to strengthen and enhance your image and/or page/idea, including color, tonality, retouching of art, cropping the image, using the correct type for the correct voice of your campaign, etc.
+Visual: This is your final interpretation and execution of the idea and/or layout to make it look as finished as possible for a portfolio piece.
+Stock photos, illustrations, typography, AI image generation, Photoshop, Illustrator, InDesign, digital cameras, iPhone, stock art, etc. Use all your art director skills to strengthen and enhance your image and/or page/idea, including color, tonality, retouching of art, cropping the image, using the correct type for the correct voice of your campaign, etc.

-If using a stock photo, and you haven't looked through 2,000 options to find one great shot you are basically giving up.
+If you are using a stock photo and you haven't looked through 2,000 options to find one great shot, you are basically giving up.

 For each final creative decision, you should have explored many options until you select your final image.
 Then tweak the image, layout, and design to perfection!

 Verbal: Now's the time to wordsmith.
 Is there a better way to say it?
 What is the tone of your words?
-Can it be written more succinct and more persuasive?
+Can it be written more succinctly and more persuasively?
 Can it be simpler?
 Can it be said better?
 Keep pushing till you love it.